Athlon1600/php-proxy-app/README.md

 composer create-project athlon1600/php-proxy-app:dev-master /var/www/
 ```

-If you do not have composer or trying to host this application on either a **shared hosting**, or a VPS hosting with limited permissions (dreamhost.com), then download a pre-installed version of this app as a ZIP archive from [**www.php-proxy.com**](https://www.php-proxy.com/).
+If you do not have Composer or trying to host this application on either a **shared hosting**, or a VPS hosting with limited permissions (dreamhost.com), then download a pre-installed version of this app as a ZIP archive from [**www.php-proxy.com**](https://www.php-proxy.com/).

 **Direct Link:**
 https://www.php-proxy.com/download/php-proxy.zip